-School Counseling Services are available student every through comprehensive school counseling program.
+School Counseling Services are available every student through school comprehensive counseling program.
 The role of the counselor is to act as an advocate for students as they move through the four years of high school and beyond.
 Counselors work with students around many issues such as self-awareness, educational/career planning, test interpretation, home, school and/or social concerns or any matter the student feels should be discussed with a counselor.